BenjaminWFox/website-2020/content/published/tech/atomic-design-for-developers.md

 }
 ```

 For each page I'll pick both the template and the components to fill the template.
 These could be fairly general-use like the `UserHeader`, which is used on all pages.
-They can also be specific use like the `CategoryDetails` component.
-As mentioned in the Templates section, the `CategoryDetails` component *could* implement another template if needed!
+They can also be specific use like the `CategoryDetails` organism.
+As mentioned in the Templates section, `CategoryDetails` *could* implement another template if needed!
 Heck, either of the other components could implement another template as well if the content were complex enough!

 ### [Rules of Pages](#rules-of-pages)
 - A component that implements a particular template